Clinical-Genomics/BALSAMIC_validate/README.md

 Validation:

-* Illumina's `Hap.py` tool can be used to validate the query vcf from BALSAMIC run.
-It has `som.py` script to compare somatic mutations by locations and alleles using bcftools isec.
+* Illumina's `Hap.py` tool, suggested by GA4GH, can be used to compare vcf files from BALSAMIC-run and evaluate recall and precision.
+* `som.py` tool is to validate somatic mutations by locations and alleles using bcftools isec.
-* Plots

-Requirements:
-* singularity
-* hap.py
-* sbatch (for HPC)

-Note: plots dependencies need to be added
+* For visualization, Seaborn python package has been used to plot `Recall vs Precision`.

 ## Validation - SNVs and small INDELS
-* germline-variants -- validation of germline variants using haplotypecaller and strelka-germline
+* `germline-variants` -- validation of germline variants using haplotypecaller and strelka-germline \
+                       It includes sample details and metrics (true positives, false positives) from hap.py, and scatterplot to show recall and precision for Indel and SNVs called by different variant callers.

-* somatic-variants -- validation of somatic calls from gatk3-mutect2, VarDict, and Strelka-somatic
+* `somatic-variants` -- validation of somatic calls from gatk3-mutect2, VarDict, and Strelka-somatic